AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 # Welcome!
 <p>I am a Ph.D. candidate at the <a href="https://wp.nyu.edu/arpl/">Agile Robotics and Perception Lab</a> (ARPL), New York University, advised by Prof. <a href="https://engineering.nyu.edu/faculty/giuseppe-loianno">Giuseppe Loianno</a>.
-My research focuses on pushing autonomous quadrotors to operate at high speed in unknown, unstructured environments.
+My research focuses on enabling quadrotors to fly **fast, safely, and reliably in environments that are unknown, cluttered, and unstructured**.
-The central theme of my dissertation, <i>Adaptive and Reactive Aerial Autonomy</i>, is that the assumptions underlying most autonomy stacks break down in the real world.
-My work challenges these assumptions and provides scalable alternatives that enable reliable autonomy in the wild.</p>
+The central theme of my dissertation, <i>Adaptive and Reactive Aerial Autonomy</i>, is that the assumptions underlying most autonomy stacks break down in practice.
+My work explicitly challenges these assumptions and provides scalable, real-time alternatives that work in the wild</p>

 ## Breaking Three Assumptions

 ### **Fixed Dynamics Models**
 <img src="/images/dynamics_learning.gif" alt="Adaptive dynamics learning in flight" style="width:100%">
-<p>Most controllers assume the system dynamics are fixed, identified offline, and valid everywhere.
-I show this assumption fails under varying aerodynamics, external disturbances, and damage.
+<p>Traditional control pipelines assume the robot’s dynamics can be modeled once offline and then trusted during operation.
+In reality, factors such as unmodeled aerodynamics, wind gusts, payload changes, and even minor damage can quickly invalidate these models.
-**Contribution:** A hybrid physics–informed neural network with online adaptation that continuously refines the dynamics model in real time, feeding an uncertainty-aware NMPC for robust performance.</p>
+**Contribution:** I develop a hybrid physics–informed neural network with <b>online adaptation</b>, which continuously refines the model in real time.
+This feeds into an uncertainty-aware NMPC that accounts for model confidence.
+The result is agile, stable flight even as conditions evolve, without the need for re-tuning or human intervention.</p>

 ### **Maps Before Action**
 <img src="/images/reactive_collision_avoidance.gif" alt="Reactive avoidance without mapping" style="width:100%">
-<p>Conventional autonomy relies on explicit mapping before planning, which is too slow and brittle in cluttered or dynamic settings.
+<p>Most autonomy frameworks build a map first and then plan within it.
+While effective in structured spaces, this approach is too slow and brittle in dense forests, narrow passages, or dynamic settings.
-**Contribution:** A perception–control pipeline that bypasses mapping, combining real-time depth completion with control barrier–function NMPC.
-This allows split-second reactive collision avoidance and safe flight without precomputed maps.</p>
+**Contribution:** I propose a perception–control loop that bypasses mapping entirely.
+By completing sparse depth in real time and embedding <b>control barrier functions</b> within an NMPC, the system reacts to collision risks at millisecond timescales.
+This enables split-second maneuvers and safe navigation where conventional pipelines fail, proving that high-speed flight without explicit mapping is not only possible but more robust.</p>

 ### **Global Position is Necessary**
 <img src="/images/visual_tracking.gif" alt="Tracking and navigation without global position" style="width:100%">
-<p>Most navigation stacks assume access to global position (GPS, motion capture, or accurate SLAM).
-These signals are often unreliable or unavailable outdoors under occlusions or indoors without infrastructure.
+<p>Navigation is often framed around global references: GPS, motion capture, or high-quality VIO/SLAM.
+But outdoors under tree cover, indoors without infrastructure, or in adversarial conditions, these signals are unreliable or unavailable.
-**Contribution:** A local-frame, instantaneous relative navigation method that discards global horizontal position and absolute yaw.
-The quadrotor navigates and tracks targets using only relative perception, inertial sensing, and onboard computation.</p>
+**Contribution:** I introduce a <b>local-frame instantaneous relative navigation</b> method that discards global horizontal position and absolute yaw entirely.
+The quadrotor navigates and tracks using only relative perception and onboard inertial sensing, enabling reliable pursuit and coordination even when global positioning fails.</p>

 ## Broader Vision
-<p>Together, these contributions form a new paradigm for **agile aerial autonomy**: adaptive, reactive, and relative.
+<p>Together, these three threads converge toward a new paradigm for **aerial autonomy at the edge of feasibility**: adaptive (dynamics learned and refined online), reactive (decisions made without explicit maps), and relative (navigation independent of global references).
-This work has been validated in forest trails, urban mazes, and military-grade test sites, advancing both the scientific understanding of autonomous flight and its deployment in real-world applications such as search and rescue, surveillance, and human–robot teaming.</p>
+This framework has been validated across forest trails, urban mazes, container compounds, and military-grade test sites, advancing both the scientific foundation and the operational deployment of agile aerial robots.
+Applications include high-speed search and rescue, persistent surveillance, and resilient human–robot teaming in the field.</p>

 ## Latest News
 ## Latest News